 The rapidly and consistently changing digital goods tax environment can put a lot of strain on your business.
 You can be left scrambling to keep up with shifting laws while manually analyzing your products and transaction records along the way.

 Sales tax management solutions like TaxJar ease this burden.
 Our software is designed to automatically incorporate tax law into the data workflows that go into logging transactions and calculating sales tax collection.
-You can use our solution to auto-file in compliance with shifting laws, or even use TaxJar Plus to handle some of the most demanding and complex sales tax management processes.
+You can even use our solution to auto-file in compliance with shifting laws.
 Check out the full webinar for more detail on the issues surrounding sales tax collection and how you can manage the process.